hyderbasha200/Online-Voting-System/README.md

 This README provides an overview of the project, including its abstract, system design, methodology, key functionalities, security measures, limitations, and future work.
-For detailed information, please refer to the project documentation and source code available in this repository.
+For detailed information, please refer to the project documentation, source code and readme textfile available in this repository.